 Nova Scotia’s reopening plan takes a phased approach to safely easing restrictions.
 The 5-phase plan is based on ongoing progress of provincewide vaccination rates and improvements of public health and healthcare indicators like COVID-19 activity and hospitalizations.

-Enjoying summer safely
+Enjoying summer and fall safely

 Each phase is based on COVID-19 activity, hospitalizations and vaccination rates.
 Phases are expected to last between 2 to 4 weeks if targets are met in each phase.
 Testing continues and is monitored throughout all phases.